diogogpinto/filament-themes-full-guide/README.md

 ## Creating a theme

-In this example, we will be creating a custom theme for a Panel named `cms`.
+In this example, we will be creating a custom theme for Filament's default panel, the `admin`panel.

+> [!note]
+> The same steps apply for any other panel you may have in your Filament project

 ### Creating the theme using the terminal